DDHarry/OCaml_Quick_guide_and_Training/OCaml_most_used.md

-# The not so triviam OCaml quick reminder
+# The not so trivial OCaml quick reminder

 For the most used keywords, expressions & idioms